 STAPLEFORD TOWN v.
 COALVILLE ALBION.
 The homesters lacked off against a strong wind, and Allen sent outside.
-The ball was put the visitors' goal, but Wak-field was adjudged offside.
+The ball was put strongh and Allen sent outside.
+The ball was put woolign the visitors' goal, but Wak-field was adjudged off-side.
 Smedley sent in a feeble shot, but Wigginton scored a good goal a minute after.
 The home team still pressed.
 The visitors then had a spell, and nearly scored.
 Carrington again saved.
-At halftime the score stood-one goal each.
+At half-time the score stood-one goal each.
 The wind favouring the Albion, they continued to have the best of matters, Briers making some good centres.
 Dawson and Wakefield relieved, and the centres.
 Dawson and Wakefield relieved, and the home team came with a rush, but Brookes relieved with a big kick.
 Wigginton put in a weak shot.
 A corner for Coalville next occurred, but Mason shot high over the bar from the flag kick.
 A foul against Dawson was followed by the ball being taken to Carrington.
 He cleared, however, and once more taken to the Albion quarters, and a goal all but accrued.
 Bullivant cleared a dangerous run.
-A good centre by Aflen was spoiled by Dawson kicking out.
+A good centre by Allen was spoiled by Dawson kicking out.
 Coalville returned, and Sheffield scored with a good shot.
 Allen transferred play and sent in a splendid shot.
 Allen transferred play and sent in a splendid shot.
+Allen transferred play and sent in a splendid shot.
 The Albion again attacked, but the whistle blew for half-time with the score one goal each.
-Upon resuming the home team were the first to assume the aggressive, and the visitors' goal narrowly escaped on two occasions.
-An off-side spoiled the Albion change and the homesters again pressed and Albion chance, and the homesters again pressed, and Wakefield just missed.
-Result:-Stapleford Town ... ... ... ...
-4 Coalvilie Albion ... ... ... ...
-1
+Upon resuming the home team were the first to as-sume the aggressive, and the visitors' goal narrowly escaped on two occasions.
+An off-side spoiled the Albion chance and the homesters again present and Albion chance, and the homesters again pressed, and Wakefield just missed.
+Result :-

+Stapleford Town 4 Coalville Albion 1